felipearpa/resulting-web/README.md

-# Result
+# Resulting

-The **Result** package provides a `Result` class designed to handle success and failure scenarios in a functional programming style.
+The **Resulting** package provides a `Result` class designed to handle success and failure scenarios in a functional programming style.
 It encapsulates a result, which can either be a `Success` with a value or a `Failure` with an error, offering methods to safely operate on these results.
 This type is based on the `Kotlin` `Result` type.